spydersoft-consulting/platform/src/Spydersoft.Platform.Hosting/docs/README.md

 ### Serilog

 The `AddSpydersoftSerilog` extension on `WebApplicationBuilder` adds a default Serilog console logger plus any Serilog configuration provided in your app settings.
 See [Serilog.Settings.Configuration][4] for more details.

+> [!IMPORTANT]
+> If you add Telemetry above, `AddSpydersoftSerilog` MUST be called with `writeToProviders=true`.
+Additionally, Serilog's section of the
+>  appsettings will override the log levels, so log levels must be set in the `"Serilog`" section.

 ### Health Checks